 Skip to content

-It was published in the mainstream press this week about the health benefits of pickled turnip juice for the immune system.
+It was published in the mainstream press recently about the health benefits of pickled turnip juice for the immune system.
 A probiotic drink, made from traditional Japanese pickle (known as Suguri), has been investigated by scientists for its ability to prevent flu.
 The journal Letters of Microbiology published research indicating that the type of bacteria in the pickled turnip, Lactobacillus brevis, may prevent strains of the flu virus such as H1N1 and the deadly H7N9.
 The study resulted in the creation of more flu-fighting antibodies in mice.

 Naoko Waki, from the food company Kagome who ran the study, states, “Our results show that when a particular strain of Lactobacillus brevis is eaten by mice, it has protective effects against influenza virus infection”.